Intellectual Disability and Autism: Redefining Success and Embracing Neurodiversity

 We need to redefine success by shifting our focus from societal expectations to personal fulfillment.

 Success can be found in personal achievements, growth, happiness, and meaningful relationships.
-By embracing a broader definition of success, we empower individuals with intellectual disability and autism to define their own paths and celebrate their unique accomplishments.
+By embracing a broader definition of success, we empower individuals with intellectual disability and autism to define their paths and celebrate their unique accomplishments.

 Celebrate the Journey